-Q: Where is the office of the Clerk of the Circuit Court, Child Support Division located?
+Q: Where is the Child Support Division located?

 Cook County Juvenile Center